What Are Pulse Surveys?

 “What could we have done to learn about this earlier?” asked the CEO.
 “More importantly, how could we have used this information to make better decisions for the business?”

-Pulse surveys are an extremely effective way to achieve both goals.
+Employee pulse surveys are an extremely effective way to achieve both goals.

 Examples of Pulse Surveys

-What types of topics are best addressed by pulse surveys?
+What types of topics are best addressed by employee pulse surveys?
 The answer is “just about any” when it comes to connecting with employees and asking for their feedback related to the workplace.

 The following are some employee-focused topics well-suited for pulse surveys: